 "If we were logical, the future would be bleak indeed.
 But we are more than logical.
 We are human beings, and we have faith, and we have hope" Jacques Y Cousteau

-I`ve just rewatched Dicaprio`s film the 11th Hour and I`ve got to ponder my faith in our carbon crazy civilization.
-The movie is a little too much like talking heads but is still fascinating in its scope.
-I`d defintely also recommend "An Inconvenient Truth with this but? if you have the time (and time is really all we have), this is a thought provoking encounter with some of the great minds in science and their plea for the future.
+I`ve just seen Dicaprio`s film the 11th Hour and I`ve got to ponder my faith in our carbon crazy civilization.
+The movie is a llittle too much like talking heads but is still fascinating in its scope.
+I`d definetly recommend "An Inconvenient Truth before this but? if you have the time (and time is all we have), this is a thought provoking encounter with some of the great minds in science and their plea for the future.
 A future where they would intelligently redesign our carbon puking economy.
-I can`t disagree but I`d try to influence "a natural gas based economy" transitioning a future of Solar power and that`s a story for another day?

-Here I am planning my next trip or is that carbon footprint (maybe diving in Maui on route to Thailand).
+Here I am planning my next trip or is that carbon footprint (diving in Maui on route to Thailand).
 And I rationalize the value of travel while wondering about a future that sees 8.2 billion people on earth by 2030.
-Will the Chinese burn more coal and will India crave more electricity?
+Wiill the Chinese will burn more coal and India will crave more electricity?
 Of course!
 They are becoming us and they are liking it, which is no big surprise?
 But this is feeling like casino capitalism and its not hard to fear our future or the fracking mess Gaia endures if we continue to roll the dice.